tfpk/cse/README.md

 Third, if you haven't already, configure ssh keys.
 [This tutorial is a good guide for CSE computers](https://github.com/CallumHoward/cli-tools/blob/master/ssh_guide.md)

 # Usage
-(On a local machine, the `cse` part of the command can be left out.
+(On a local machine, the `cse` part of the command can be included or left out.
 It must be left out for autocompletion)

 To give a program, with autocomplete:
 ```bash